EARTH SUSTAINING ENERGY

-The Earth Sustaining Pure Elements Energy model is the combination of agriculture source, energy conversion, fuel production and advanced industrial materials at the one centre, whether 550 tonnes per month or 25,000 tonnes per month.
+The Earth Sustaining Pure Elements Energy model is the combination of agriculture source and biological source, energy conversion, fuel production and advanced industrial materials at the one center, whether 550 tonnes per month or 25,000 tonnes per month.

 The predominant Biomass for the Earth Sustaining Energy projects are sustainable dedicated crops based upon environmental agriculture, grown specifically to support polyculture industrial projects, a major portion of which is energy, ensuring all produced materials are sustainably, commercially consumed.